samiaa7/Producer-Consumer-Synchronization-Simulator/README.md

 # Producer Consumer Synchronization Simulator

-Operating Systems project implementing the classic Producer-Consumer problem using multithreading in C with semaphores, mutexes, and fair scheduling.
+Operating Systems project implementing the classic Producer Consumer problem using multithreading in C with semaphores, mutexes, and fair scheduling.

 ---